caido/documentation/src/tutorials/color_requests.md

 In this tutorial, we will create a [Passive Workflow](/concepts/essentials/workflows#passive-workflows) that will highlight GET requests within the HTTP History tab if they are within the Project's Scope.

 ::: info
 This example Workflow is available for download and import.
-[Download the example workflow](https://github.com/caido/documentation/tree/main/diagrams/data/Color_In_Scope_GET_Requests_Example.json)
+[Download the workflow](https://github.com/caido/documentation/tree/main/diagrams/data/Color_In_Scope_GET_Requests_Example.json)
 :::

 ## Creating a Passive Workflow